 1. Highlight your app’s benefits (“Show me why”)

 Launching an in-app guide to show (not just tell) users the benefits they will get from using your app helps set expectations and make them feel confident about getting started.
 Explaining your application’s major benefits and key features demonstrates why they should invest their precious time and effort in your app the very first time they open it.
 If users know the value up front, it keeps them engaged and wanting to learn more.

 Take the time to think about your “first use” app experience.
 What do users need to know to be successful?
 What do they need to do to get started?
 This will help inform the type and style of in-app guidance you’ll want to offer in the very early stages of your user’s journey.

 In Pendo, you can build multi-step guides to support new users through their crucial first experience, and launch these guides when a user first opens your app.
 Combining a showcase of your app’s benefits with a basic product tour is a great way to build users’ confidence.

 Tooltip guides are fantastic for steering users through important features and workflows.
 Short and instructional guides can really enhance a user’s experience, especially if your app contains complex actions where extra support might be needed.

 If it’s more appropriate to let your users explore on their own, you could add a “launch” option to your most critical workflows.
 This will let users have free rein alongside the ability to quickly access guided in-app help when they need it—aka the best of both worlds.

-As with all contextual onboarding, take the time to consider what type of in-app guides are going to be the most appropriate.
+As with all mobile app onboarding, take the time to consider what type of in-app guides are going to be the most appropriate.
 Think about how tech savvy your users are, what your app needs to help them accomplish, and which areas of your app are the most important for getting users to value.